Japan to release Fukushima's contaminated water into sea - reports | Headlines

 Japan to release Fukushima's contaminated water into sea - reports

 The disposal of contaminated water at the Fukushima Daiichi plant has been a longstanding problem for Japan as it proceeds with an decades-long decommissioning project.
-More than one million tonnes of contaminated water are currently stored in huge tanks at the facility.
+Nearly 1.2 million tonnes of contaminated water are currently stored in huge tanks at the facility.
 The plant, run by Tokyo Electric Power Company Holdings Inc , suffered multiple nuclear meltdowns after a 2011 earthquake and tsunami.

 On Friday, Japan's industry minister Hiroshi Kajiyama said no decision had been made on the disposal of the water yet, but the government aims to make one quickly.
 "To prevent any delays in the decommissioning process, we need to make a decision quickly," he told a news conference.